 For example, don’t say, “God had told me to stop this relationship but I ignored Him!
 That is why I am feeling so much pain and suffering right now!”

 Don’t even go there because there is no perfect “cause and effect” thing in our lives.
 Just live one day at a time and handle the issues as they come, one issue at a time.
-Even if God had told you to stop and you ignored Him, why are you beating yourself up with guilt and shame?
+Even if God had told you to stop and you ignored Him, why are you beating yourself up with guilt and shame now?
 No point!
-And God doesn’t want you to do that!
+And God doesn’t want you to do that either!
 Read Romans 8.

 God knows how to make this breakup to work together with other life issues that had passed in your life for your own good (Romans 8:28).
 Because of this breakup, the Spirit of God may teach you how risky it is to ignore God’s word.
 This is what you call “spiritual maturity.”